1Password/scim-examples/docker/README.md

-# Deploying the 1Password SCIM Bridge using Docker
+# Deploying the 1Password SCIM bridge using Docker

-This example describes the methods of deploying the 1Password SCIM Bridge using Docker.
+This example describes the methods of deploying the 1Password SCIM bridge using Docker.
 The Docker Compose and Docker Swarm managers are available and deployment using each manager is described below.

 ## Preparing

-Please ensure you've read through the [PREPARATION.md](/PREPARATION.md) document before beginning deployment.
+Ensure you've read through the [PREPARATION.md](/PREPARATION.md) document before beginning deployment.

 ## Docker Compose vs Docker Swarm

 Using Docker, you have two different deployment options: `docker-compose` and Docker Swarm.

-Docker Swarm is the recommended option.
-While setting up Swarm is beyond the scope of this documentation, you can either set one up on your own infrastructure, or on a cloud provider of your choice.
+Docker Swarm is the recommended option, but both options can be used successfully depending on your deployment needs.
+While setting up a Docker host is beyond the scope of this documentation, you can either set one up on your own infrastructure, or on a cloud provider of your choice.

-While Docker Compose is useful for testing, it is not recommended for use in a production environment.
 The `scimsession` file is passed into the docker container via an environment variable, which is less secure than Docker Swarm secrets, Kubernetes secrets, or AWS Secrets Manager, all of which are supported and recommended for production use.

 ## Install Docker tools